 Maria harmed the vast majority of the houses, farmland foundations and left the rugged nation covered in a field of flotsam and jetsam.
 High concentrated precipitation activated across the board surges and countless.

-An expansive scale avalanche stock was done by a group from the University of Twente, utilization of 5 scenes of Pléiades satellite symbolisms with a determination of 0.5m, which were gotten on September 23 and October 5 after the tropical storm, made accessible through UNITAR-UNOSAT.
+An University of Twente, utilization of 5 scenes of Pléiades satellite symbolisms with a determination of 0.5m, which were gotten on September 23 and October 5 after the tropical storm, made accessible through UNITAR-UNOSAT.

 Aside from these likewise a progression of Digital Globe Images was utilized that were gathered for the Google Crisis Response through a KML layer.
 The pictures were outwardly translated by picture elucidation specialists, and avalanches were mapped as polygons, isolating scarp, transport and amassing territories, and grouping the avalanches in types.
 Sadly, because of cloud scope in every single accessible picture.

 A sum of 9,960 avalanches was recognized, which incorporate 8,576 flotsam and jetsam slides, 1,010 trash streams, and 374 shake falls, with a zone of 7.30km2, 2.50km2, and 0.50 km2 individually.
 The entire region of avalanche is 10.30 km2, which covers 1.37 percent of the island.
 The wellspring of avalanches is 3.30km2, and the other 7.0 km2 is transportation and testimony zone.
 All of the waterways overwhelmed because of escalated precipitation.
 The overwhelmed zone is 13.03km2, which covers 1.74% of the island.